 The overall purpose of these guidelines is to provide guidance on best clinical practice in the treatment and management of adults with HIV-2.

-The guidelines were peer-reviewed by Professor Sarah L. Rowland-Jones, Universities of Oxford and Sheffield, and Dr Erasmus Smit, Institute of Environmental Science and Research, New Zealand.
+The guidelines were peer reviewed by Prof Sarah L. Rowland-Jones, Universities of Oxford and Sheffield, and Dr Erasmus Smit, Institute of Environmental Science and Research, New Zealand.